johankristianss/arrowhead-core-docker/scripts/Scripts.md

 ```
 bash generate_system_certificate.sh -n <SYSTEM_NAME> -d <SYSTEM_CERT_DIR>
 ```
 Replace `<SYSTEM_NAME>` with the name of your custom system, this field is **required**.
 Replace `<SYSTEM_CERT_DIR>` with the location for where you want your certificate to be generated to, relative to the root folder.
-This field is **optinal**, if this field is left out the certificate is saved in `<SYSTEM_NAME>/certificates`
+This field is **optinal**, if this field is left out the certificate is saved in `<SYSTEM_NAME>/certificates`.
 You can also add a parameter for *subject alternative name* parameters `-s <SUBJECT_ALTERNATIVE_NAME>`, this can be used to add valid ip address or dns's to the certificate.

 ### Manual use

-The script runs automaticaly when the system start, but you can also run the script manually
+The script runs automaticaly when the system starts, but you can also run the script manually

 #### Prerequisites